Tuesday, February 3, 2026

 The immediate improvements

-The first area I found that helped my players was when they were improving their net shots when combined with a movement towards the forecourt.
-I managed to make practices more like games: have variability in feeding, hit lots of shuttles, easily made the practice ‘tougher’ without necessarily increasing errors.
-Most of all the players were coping.
-Improvements seem faster and when things went wrong the first step was to take away the last element introduced.
+I managed to make practices feel more like games: have variability in feeding, players striking lots of shuttles, easily making the practice ‘tougher’ without necessarily increasing errors.
+Most of all, the players were coping.
+Improvements seemed faster, and when things went wrong, the first step was to take away the last element introduced.

 Strokes and moments

-These are the on court strokes and situations that I find easily benefit from using Backward Chaining
+These are the on-court strokes and situations that I find easily benefit from using Backward Chaining

 — All forecourt net work (nets & lifts/flick) with a variety of forward movements (Step / Jump Lunge / Chasse / Running)

-— Deep Forehand (drag)
+— Deep Forehand (drag/pull)

 — Overhead backhand strokes (long drops & clears)